 Dean smiled that smile and touched Sam's cheek with the back of his fingers.
 "Even ugliness looks beautiful because of you.
 Even though I'm here, I visit you every night, little brother.
 Never a moment you're not in my mind."

 Dean's eyes hardened, Sam recognised the look; he'd seen it a million times.
 Dean being brave for him.
 "He can't keep us apart, Sammy.
-He'll try, that fucking bastard, but he'll lose."
+He'll try, that fucking bastard, but he'll fail."

-"He said if you ever show up, he'll kill you," Sam sobbed and a flash of pain shot through Dean's face as if he couldn't bear to see it.
+"He said if you ever show up, he's gonna kill you," Sam sobbed.
+A flash of pain shot through Dean's face as if he couldn't bear to see it.

 "Oh yeah?
 I highly fucking doubt that," he snarled.
 Then he softened, as though he didn't want those precious few moments with Sam to be about anything besides the two of them.

-Sam's hands went automatically to Dean's trousers, unzipping them and trying to get inside to make it better, to give Dean something because he had taken everything away, taken his freedom, his life…all because he couldn't be strong enough.
-He didn't realise he was crying until Dean's hand caught at his wrist very gently and he thumbed Sam's chin to make up look up.
+Sam's hands went automatically to Dean's trousers, unzipping them and trying to get inside to make it better, to give Dean something because he had taken everything away.
+Taken his freedom, his life…all because he couldn't be strong enough.
+He didn't realise he was crying until Dean's hand caught at his wrist very gently and he thumbed Sam's chin to make him look up.

 "Sshhh," he whispered.
 "Sammy, this is not your fault, you got me?
 It doesn't matter where the fuck he takes you.
 Fuckin' Timbuktu, it doesn't matter.
 I'll find you, baby brother.
-We're fate, you and me, and no-one can stop fate.
+We're fate, you and me.
+No-one can stop fate.
 Nobody can.
 No human, no demon, nothing."

-Sam stared into his brother's eyes, trying to build himself up enough to go back, go away, go somewhere that didn't have Dean.
+Sam stared into his brother's eyes, trying to build himself up enough to go back, go away, go somewhere without Dean.
 He mouthed the words, "Love you, Dean."

-Dean pulled him close, finger gripping the back of his neck.
+Dean pulled him close, fingers gripping the back of his neck.
 "Mine, Sammy.
 You're mine, never forget it."

 Sam nodded, closing his eyes.
 "I gotta go, Dean.
 He'll know I've come to see you and I can't make it worse than it already is."